Parsa-Rajabi/CIS145/docs/week-13.md

 ## JavaScript

-JavaScript is a programming language that is used to create interactive effects within web browsers.
-JavaScript is is an object-oriented, dynamically typed scripting language.
-In the context of this course, we will be primarily using JavaScript as a client-side language (although it can also be used on the server-side with Node.js).
+So, what is JavaScript?
+It’s an object-based, client-side scripting language interpreted by a web browser.
+JavaScript is considered to be object-based because it’s used to work with the objects associated with a web page document: the browser window, the document itself, and elements such as forms, images, and links.
+Because JavaScript is interpreted by a browser, it is considered to be a client-side scripting language.
+A scripting language is a type of programming language, but no need to worry!
+You don’t have to be a computer programmer to understand this.

 ## Client-Side Scripting